On factorization and vector bundles of conformal blocks from vertex algebras: Sheaves of vertex algebras on curves

-As a first application of the sheaf of vertex algebras, one obtains a coordinate-free version of the Lie algebra ancillary to $V$.
-Namely, for a smooth point $P$ in an algebraic curve $C$ and a formal coordinate $t$ at $P$, one has
+As a first application, one obtains a coordinate-free version of the Lie algebra ancillary to~$V$.
+For a punctured disk $D^\times_{P}$ about a smooth point $P$ on $C$ and a formal coordinate $t$ at $P$, one has